 Betty recently retired from the U.S. Department of Defense where she served as Senior Staff Analyst and Manager for the Program for Historically Black Colleges and Universities/Minority Institutions.
 She also held several senior staff positions for the U.S. Army Research Laboratory.
-Upon moving to Hilton head she served in a variety of positions with Boys & Girls Club of Hilton Head, Beaufort county Board of Education, healthy Communities Initiative of Southern Beaufort county and Lowcountry Community Development Corporation.
+Upon moving to Hilton Head she served in a variety of positions with Boys & Girls Club of Hilton Head, Beaufort county Board of Education, healthy Communities Initiative of Southern Beaufort county and Lowcountry Community Development Corporation.
 She has served as a volunteer tutor for the Literacy Council of Montgomery County.
-Betty has a BA degree, Social Psychology, Howard University and attended the University Of Maryland Graduate School Of Journalism.
+Betty has a BA degree, Social Psychology, Howard University and attended the University of Maryland Graduate School of Journalism.

 Betty is married to Robert Irby and has two children.

 Bob Jones is a Broker at Weichert Reality.
 Jones previously developed primary and secondary home site communities in Georgia, Alabama, North Carolina and Pennsylvania.
 Bob spent 20 years in the chemicals industry selling pigments and dyes all over the world and was transferred to Beaufort to run the Sales Department for Alper Dispersions.
 Born in North Carolina his family also lived in Kentucky, Maryland, Tennessee, Florida and Ohio.
 BA, Communications, Miami University, Oxford Ohio.

 He is married to Julie, residing in Indigo Run for 16 years.